Serbian language: Verbs

 Serbian verbs are conjugated in four past forms—perfect, aorist, imperfect, and pluperfect—of which the last two have a very limited use (imperfect is still used in some dialects, but the majority of native Serbian speakers consider it archaic), one future tense (also known as the first future tense, as opposed to the second future tense or the future exact, which is considered a tense of the conditional mood by some contemporary linguists), and one present tense.
 These are the tenses of the indicative mood.
 Apart from the indicative mood, there is also the imperative mood.
 The conditional mood has two more tenses: the first conditional (commonly used in conditional clauses, both for possible and impossible conditional clauses) and the second conditional (without use in the spoken language—it should be used for impossible conditional clauses).
 Serbian has active and passive voice.

 As for the non-finite verb forms, Serbian has one infinitive, two adjectival participles (the active and the passive), and two adverbial participles (the present and the past).

-Vocabulary

-Most Serbian words are of native Slavic lexical stock, tracing back to the Proto-Slavic language.
-There are many loanwords from different languages, reflecting cultural interaction throughout history.
-Notable loanwords were borrowed from Greek, Latin, Italian, Turkish, Hungarian, English, Russian, German, Czech and French.